 The Group places great importance on environmental protection and spared no effort in promoting sustainable development.
-As a result, the Group earned huge recognition from society and won multiple awards, including the Wastewi\$e Certificate - Good Level and the Energywi\$e Certificate issued by the Hong Kong Green Organisation Certification, and the "ISO 14064-1:2018" Greenhouse Gases Inventory Certificate issued by the International Organisation for Standardisation in recognition of its contribution to environmental protection.
+As a result, the Group always earned huge recognition from society and won multiple awards, including the Smart Energy Award 2023 issued by CLP Power, the Wastewi\$e Certificate - Excellent Level, and the Energywi\$e Certificate - Good Level issued by the Hong Kong Green Organisation Certification and the "ISO 14064-1:2018" Greenhouse Gases Inventory Certificate issued by the International Organisation for Standardisation in recognition of its contribution to environmental protection.